We may collect a share of sales or other compensation from the links on this page.

 Best Hockey Helmet for Concussions

 All modern hockey helmets with valid safety certification bought new will protect your head and lower your risk of concussion.
-When playing in high-impact high-intensity games, the Bauer RE-AKT 200 is the highest performing helmet on our review lineup.
-The extra padding, custom fit make this our top pick.
+The Bauer RE-AKT 200 is the highest-performing helmet on our review lineup when playing in high-impact, high-intensity games.
+The extra padding and custom fit make this our top pick.

 FAQ